 Besides curries and quick stir-fries, I don’t venture out into Asian cooking much.
 I’m not sure why.
 It intimidates me a little as many recipes have quite a few ingredients and it’s reasonably foreign to me.
 But this vegan Vietnamese salad was the wonderful creation of my sister.

-So quick and easy, you’ll be adding this to your meal rotation in no time.
+So quick and easy, at just 20 minutes, you’ll be adding this to your meal rotation in no time.
 I hope you guys enjoy this one and trust me.
 It’s pretty delicious.

 - 5 shallots, chopped